 How can you make a paid time off policy?

 Step #1: Decide on the appropriate number of PTO days

 If you choose the traditional or flexible PTO policy for your business, think about the appropriate number of PTO days you’ll give your employees.
-How do you make this decision?
-You can do some research to discover how other companies in your industry and geographic area deal with this problem.

 For example, some studies show that employees working in the non-profit/foundation sector have 17.5 paid vacation days per year on average.
 Workers in the government and military industry have 17.3 days off per year on average.